 - When herd mentality has taken over, turning People into Sheeple

-Herd mentality also makes certain people love certain bands and sports teams, just because they have already become popular with other people.
+Herd mentality also makes certain people love certain bands and sports teams, for no better reason than the fact that they are already popular with other people.
 And thus they line up to get tickets and parking spaces at the crowded stadiums.

 Knowing all this, it should not surprise you to learn that as a general policy, Mr. Money Mustache Does Not Do Lineups.

 If I’m planning a car trip through a big city, I’ll plan around the rush hour traffic jams, no matter what.
-To cross the city of Toronto, you need to plow through 60 miles of highway 401, a road so busy that the daily traffic jam lasts about 18 hours.
+Back where I grew up, some of the biggest traffic jams on Earth would form on a daily basis across the megacity of Toronto.
+To traverse that expanse, you need to plow through over 60 miles of the sixteen-lane-wide highway 401, a road so busy that the daily traffic jam lasts about 18 hours.
 The only sane conditions are found between 10:00PM and 4:00AM – and so that is when I make my stealthy crossing.

 As a lifelong music-lover, I love to go out and see live music as well.
-But this doesn’t mean staying up all night to buy tickets for a sold-out arena to hear a popular band repeat their radio hits.
-The best music experience for me is seeing insanely talented young musicians play the music they just invented, in a small venue, where you can shake their hands, say thanks, and buy their CDs from them directly after the show.
+But this doesn’t mean staying up all night to buy tickets for a sold-out arena to hear the world’s biggest pop stars repeat their radio hits.
+The best music experience for me is seeing insanely talented young musicians play the music they just invented, in a small venue, where you can shake their hands, say thanks, and buy a T-shirt and an old-school CD from them directly after the show.

 And during my recent stay in downtown Las Vegas, I found people queuing up for everything, with no apparent benefit to themselves.
 There are lines to get drinks at the bars.
 Lines to check into the hotels.
 Lines of cars everywhere.
 Lines waiting for the elevators that extend almost to the doorway to the empty staircases.